noiseprotocol/noise_spec/noise.md

 specify symmetric crypto algorithms (cipher and hash function).

 During a Noise handshake, the outputs from DH calculations will be sequentially mixed into a secret key variable (**`k`**).
-This key is used to encrypt static public keys and handshake payloads.
-Public keys and handshake payloads will be mixed into a hash variable (**`h`**).
+This key is used to encrypt public keys and handshake payloads.
+Public keys and handshake payloads will also be mixed into a hash variable (**`h`**).
 The `h` variable will be authenticated with every handshake ciphertext, to ensure these ciphertexts are bound to earlier messages.